 If you plan on bringing a vehicle, you must read the vehicle rules page.

-A vehicle is immobilised when it is hit by multiple bullets over a short time (about 3 bullets in 10 seconds) or hit is by a heavy weapon.
+A vehicle is immobilised when it is hit by multiple bullets over a short time or hit is by a heavy weapon.
 When a vehicle is immobilised, it stops where it stands.

 All vehicles need to be fitted in front with a hose clamp (slangklämma).
 GM will provide you with one and help you attach it if necessary.
 In order to repair a vehicle, someone needs to unscrew the clamp from the front of the vehicle and reattach it to the back of the vehicle.
 No real-world mechanic skills required, this is just a simulation and should take between 30-60 seconds.
 If you have a better idea for your vehicle, let us know.